GLMeece/pytalk.js/README.md

 Pytalk is a module for bidirectional communication between Node and Python.

 It lets you create Python process, and communicate with it via standard streams.
 Every message passed through pytalk gets serialized into JSON.
-Before starting the process, Pytalk modifies the python code, instantiating an event loop and allowing you to send and recieve messages with `pytalk_emit`, `pytalk_on` or registering python method with `pytalk_method`.
+Before starting the process, Pytalk modifies the Python code, instantiating an event loop and allowing you to send and recieve messages with `pytalk_emit`, `pytalk_on` or registering Python method with `pytalk_method`.

 ### Install
 Install through npm